pysplash/pythondata/_sources/dedication.md

 # Dedication

-## For Steve, Linnea, and Jake
+For Steve, Linnea, and Jake:

 Your love and acceptance are precious gifts.

-I cherish the whimsy, nature, and memories which you share with me.
+I cherish you.
+Thanks for inspiring me.